Skip to content

 • The main garden entrance is via a level tarmac path from the plant centre.
 There is also access via sloping paths from the Quiet Orchard.
 The hard paths around the garden perimeter are crushed stone.

 • The south terrace in front of the House is accessible via a level pathway.
 The surface is stone paving.
 There are 8 stone steps down to the South Lawn, with a low wall on either side.
 There is no handrail.
+The most accessible route onto the Main Lawn is along the top of the grass bank, following the edge of the rockery on your left.

-• Beyond the South Lawn, the garden descends steeply in a series of terraces down to the Kitchen Garden, Lupin border and Mirror Pool.
+• Beyond the Main Lawn, the garden descends steeply in a series of terraces down to the Kitchen Garden, Lupin border and Mirror Pool.
 Spring and summer access to the lower terraces is via a stone staircase.
 This has 72 steps and stone handrails either side in some places.
 The final 17 steps down to the grass path have a low wall on either side, and no handrail.

 • There are firm grass paths along the terraces.
 Steep grass slopes and stone steps connect the terraces down to the Mirror Pool.
 There are no handrails along these paths.